-Responses received against BCAP's proposal: International Association for the Study of Obesity and the International Obesity Task force Summaries of significant points: 8.4 We are concerned that the marketing of any product which may undermine breastfeeding is wrong.
+Responses received against BCAP's proposal: International Association for the Study of Obesity and the International Obesity Task force 8.4 We are concerned that the marketing of any product which may undermine breastfeeding is wrong.
 Follow-on milks are likely to replace breastfeeding at a time when breastfeeding plus weaning onto solids should be protected.
-Follow- on milks are breastmilk substitutes and should be controlled as strongly as formula milks and related products, as defined by the WHO-UNICEF International Code on Marketing of Breastmilk their advertisements must comply with the law.
-National Heart Forum Substitutes.
-8.5 We believe that the current provision is inadequate.
+Follow-on milks are breastmilk substitutes and should be controlled as strongly as formula milks and related products, as defined by the WHO-UNICEF International Code on Marketing of Breastmilk Substitutes.
+BCAP's evaluation of those points and action points: 8.4 BCAP considers this is not a comment on the proposed rules but the legislation that controls the marketing of infant and follow-on formula.
+The BCAP Code reflects the relevant provisions the Infant Formula and Follow-on Formula Regulations 2007 and stakeholders are advised their advertisements must comply with the law.
+See also BCAP's response to 8.3 National Heart Forum 8.5 We believe that the current provision is inadequate.
 To ensure the avoidance of confusion, advertising of follow-on formula should be subject to at least the same restrictions as infant formula.
 In our view, follow-on milks will have the effect of substituting for breastfeeding after 6 months, and thereby are breastmilk substitutes and should comply with all the restrictions applicable to formula milk and all other breastmilk substitutes.
 8.5 BCAP disagrees.
 See BCAPs response to 8.3 Royal College of Midwives 8.6 The RCM believes that exclusive breastfeeding for at least the first six months of life and continued breastfeeding during the first year of an infant's life is the most appropriate method of infant feeding.
 8.6 BCAP disagrees.
 See BCAPs response to 8.3